DRDC-RDDC/pyMassEvac/paper/paper.md

 medical condition has been sufficiently improved, and returned to the group ready to be transported to the FOL.

-Second, given a set three decision policies, decision support may be provided by using `pyMassEvac` to explore their robustness by modifying a scenario's parameters.
+Second, assuming decision policies are selected, decision support may be provided by using `pyMassEvac` to explore their robustness to the uncertainty in a scenario's parameters.
 For example, `pyMassEvac` may be used to explore how robust a set of decision policies is in terms of the number of lives saved with respect to: